kxzazz/kzbang/ReadMe.md

 - [x] store is locally in browser

 Turns out static files are cached by the browser.
-Amazing.
-Works Offline toooooooooooo <3
+Amazing. \n Works Offline tooooooooooo 🩶

 ### Query Parser